s-brenner/maf-trips/docs/index.md

 ### Features

-Create a trip and add as many legs as you need.
-Creating a leg is simple.
-All you need is the departure field, takeoff time, landing field and arrival time.
+Create a trip and add as many duty days as you need.
+Creating a duty day is simple.
+All you need is the departure airport, takeoff time, landing airport and arrival time.
 From there, MAF Trips will generate timing

 **for the trip**
 - Total Duration